How To Cook Perfect Pasta

 1. For every one pound of pasta, bring 5 quarts of water to a rolling boil.
-Once water is boiling, then add about 4 tablespoons of coarse salt.
-Pasta water should be as the Italian’s say “as salty as the sea.”
-Don’t be afraid to salt your pasta water, this is the only chance you have to bring out the fresh-bread flavor of your pasta.
+Once water is boiling, add salt.
+We recommend about 2 tablespoons of coarse sea salt to every 5 quarts of water.
+Don’t be afraid to salt your pasta water.
+But please don’t add oil!

-2. Stir to keep the pasta from sticking.
+2. Add the pasta and stir to keep the pasta from sticking.
 Stir within the first 2 minutes of cooking pasta.
-The pasta is more likely to stick together in the beginning before the starches are released into the water.
+It’s more likely to stick together in the beginning before the starches are released into the water.

-6. Once your pasta is ready, turn off the heat and scoop out 1 cup of pasta cooking water.
-Reserved pasta water contains essential starch that can be used later to adjust the consistency of your sauce, to both thin and thicken.
+4. Once pasta is done, turn off the heat and scoop out 1 cup of pasta cooking water.
+Reserved pasta water contains essential starch that can be used later to adjust the consistency of your sauce—both to thin and to thicken.
 This soupy looking water you used to throw down the drain is actually a miracle ingredient!

-7. Quickly and loosely drain the pasta into a colander in the sink.
+5. Quickly and loosely drain the pasta into a colander in the sink.
 Noodles should still be wet.
 Do not rinse the pasta, though.
-The starch in the water is what helps the sauce adhere to your pasta, but rinsing will cool the pasta and prevent absorption of your sauce.
+The starch in the water is what helps the sauce adhere to your pasta.
+Rinsing pasta will cool it and prevent absorption of your sauce.
 The only time you should ever rinse your pasta is when you are going to use it in a cold dish like a pasta salad.
 In cases such as those, rinsing the pasta helps to stop the cooking process.

-8. Toss pasta in a warmed saucepan with your prepared sauce.
+6. Toss pasta in a warmed saucepan with your prepared sauce.
 Cook pasta with sauce for about 2 minutes to marry flavors.
+Now it’s ready to serve!
+That is how to cook the perfect pasta.

 Do you really need this much water?